-- Sensor Reading: Set actions based on activity or reading. - Device Inactivity: Actions when the device doesn't communicate for an extended period of time. - Advanced: Actions based on advanced rules, such as comparing past data points with current ones. - Scheduled: These actions are performed at a time set basis.
+- Sensor Reading: Set Actions based on activity or reading. - Device Inactivity: Actions when the device doesn't communicate for an extended period of time. - Advanced: Actions based on advanced rules, such as comparing past data points with current ones. - Scheduled: These Actions are performed at a set time basis.

-- Select Sensor Reading from the drop-down menu. - A second drop-down menu will appear.
-From here, you will be able to see a list of the different type of sensors registered to your account.
-Choose Duct Temperature in the drop-down menu. - Next, you will be asked to input the trigger settings.
-You have the option of setting this trigger to detect greater than or less than a desired temperature.
+- · Select Sensor Reading from the drop-down menu. - A second drop-down menu will appear.
+From here, you will be able to see a list of the different types of sensors registered to your account.
+Choose Temperature in the drop-down menu. - Next, you will be asked to input the Trigger settings.
+You have the option of setting this Trigger to detect greater than or less than a desired temperature.